rwibawa/designpatterns/README.md

     Client : +operation()
 ```

+#### 4.1 When to use the Prototype Design Pattern
+Use the Prototype pattern when a system should be independent of how its products are created, composed, and represented; and
+* When the classes to instantiate are specified at run-time, for example, by dynamic loading; or
+* To avoid building a class hierarchy of factories that parallels the class hierarchy of products; or
+* When instances of a class can have one of only a few different combinations of state.
+It may be more convenient to install a
+corresponding number of prototypes and clone them rather than instantiating the class manually, each time with the appropriate
+state.

+#### 4.2 Prototype Pattern in JDK
+* java.lang.Object#clone()
+* java.lang.Cloneable

 ### 5. Singleton
 ensure a class has only one instance, and provide a global point of access to it.
 ```mermaid